About

 I am also active as a writer on new music, with published articles on Cassandra Miller and Christopher Fox, and a pair of chapters on Michael Finnissy in the Routledge Critical Perspectives volume (2019).
 I compiled and edited the CoMA Partsong Book, a volume of new experimental music for small vocal groups, published in March 2018.

-Previously an Organ Scholar at Queens’ College Cambridge (1997-2000), I studied composition with Michael Finnissy privately and then at the University of Southampton, from where I was awarded a PhD in Composition in 2005.
+I studied composition with Michael Finnissy privately and then as a postgraduate at the University of Southampton, from where I was awarded a PhD in Composition in 2005.

-I was Associate Head of Composition at the Guildhall School of Music & Drama, London from 2012-17, and took up my present position as Assistant Professor of Composition at Durham University in October 2017.
+I was Associate Head of Composition at the Guildhall School of Music & Drama, London from 2012-17, and took up my present position at Durham University in October 2017, where I am currently Associate Professor in Composition.